A Look at Copyright Myths We Need to Work Together to Kill. Now.

-Putting aside all the laymen writers, bloggers, artists, and musicians who swear by copyright myths like poor man’s copyright, what you’ll also see are blogs written by IP lawyers, FAQs from IP law firms, legal organizations, and authoritative groups that represent the interests of copyright creators who are addressing copyright myths, poor man’s copyright included.
+Put aside all the laymen writers, bloggers, artists, and musicians who swear by copyright myths like poor man’s copyright.
+What remains are blogs written by IP lawyers, FAQs from IP law firms, legal organizations, and authoritative groups that represent the interests of copyright creators who are addressing copyright myths, poor man’s copyright included.
 And what will they say about it?

 It doesn’t work.